FuchsEDV/Thrixty/README.md

 ### 7.)
 General Description

-This section explains shortly, what the javascript is doing:<br>
+This section explains briefly, what the javascript is doing:<br>
 <br>
 After including the initializing script "thrixty_init.js" in your documents head, it will wait for the whole site to finish loading.<br>
 It will then start by looking for all divs with class thrixty-player ("div.thrixty-player").<br>